FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/windows_install_start_here/Running_CFT_for_the_first_time_Windows/add_system_user_windows.md

 The Windows user who is going to perform transfers must have read and write rights for the files to be transferred.

-Some user rights must be assigned to the user who launched the {{< TransferCFT/componentshortname  >}} server to permit other Windows users to perform transfers.
+Some user rights must be assigned to the user who launched the Transfer CFT{{< TransferCFT/componentshortname  >}} server to permit other Windows users to perform transfers.

 To assign user rights: